Sunda Kingdom: Surawisesa and Sunda–Portuguese Treaty 1522

-The fall of Sunda Kelapa
+The fall of Sunda Kalapa

 This trade and defence treaty was fallen apart tremendously due to Portuguese failure to deliver their promise to construct the fortress in Kalapa.
 The delay was caused by troubles in Goa.
 To make things worse, in 1527 Fatahillah, a military commander sent from Demak, managed to capture the Sunda Kalapa harbour just before the Portuguese returned.

 The army of Fatahillah, comprising around Cirebon-Demak troops, conquered Sunda Kalapa.
 The Sunda authority stationed in the port were fallen.
 The harbour chief and his family, the royal minister, and all of the people working in the harbour were slaughtered.
 The port city was completely destroyed and razed, as the Sundanese reinforcements sent from Pakuan was too weak and retreated.
 The Sunda Kingdom has lost its most important port, thus subsequently Sunda Kalapa was renamed Jayakarta by its Muslim conqueror.

 Thirty Portuguese sailors, shipwrecked by storms, swam to the beach at Kalapa only to be killed by Fatahillah's men.
 The Portuguese recognised the political leadership had changed when they were not allowed to set foot on the land.
 As they were too weak for a battle, they set sail back to Malacca.
 The next year, a second attempt failed because of striking sailors angry at not having been paid.

 The failure to rely on Portuguese assistance has led Sunda to fend for their own survival by themselves.
 Carita Parahyangan mentioned that during his 14 years of reign (1521–1535), King Sang Hyang (Surawisesa) has fought in 15 battles.
 Unbeatable, all in which he managed to repel the series of invading Muslim forces from Cirebon and Demak.
 He fought in Kalapa, Tanjung, Ancol Kiji, Wahanten Girang, Simpang, Gunung Batu, Saung Agung, Rumbut, Gunung, Gunung Banjar, Padang, Panggoakan, Muntur, Hanum, Pagerwesi, and Medangkahyangan.

 The war between Cirebon-Demak forces and the Sunda kingdom lasted for almost five years.
 The king lost thousands of his men.
 During this war, after Sunda Kalapa, Sunda Kingdom also lost the Port of Banten.
 Sunan Gunungjati of Cirebon later crowned his son, Hasanuddin, as the king of Banten under the auspices of the Sultan of Demak who, in turn, offered Hasanudin his sister's hand in marriage.
 Banten was established as the capital of this new sultanate, held as a vassal under Sultanate of Cirebon.
 Finally, in 1531, a peace treaty was concluded between King Surawisesa of Sunda and Syarif Hidayatullah of Cirebon.

 In an apparent sorrow after the tremendous defeat and the loss of his two most important ports, Prabu Surawisesa established the Batutulis inscription in 1533 to commemorate his late father.
 This action was probably an attempt to spiritually appeal for ancestral guidance and protection against the powerful Muslim enemy that now loomed by the gates.
 Because of ongoing battles, he often could not stay in his palace in Pakuan Pajajaran.